Session 1 - Module A: Advanced Agent Patterns¶

 def __init__(self, name: str, llm_client, max_iterations: int = 3):

-super().__init__(name, "Agent with reflection capabilities", llm_client)
+super().__init__(name, "Agent with data processing reflection capabilities", llm_client)

-self.max_iterations = max_iterations # Prevent infinite loops
+self.max_iterations = max_iterations # Prevent infinite optimization loops

-self.reflection_history = [] # Track improvement process
+self.reflection_history = [] # Track data processing improvements

 The Core Reflection Loop¶